Home » 30 Minutes or Less » How to make self rising cornmeal

 For best results, use a finely ground cornmeal and nothing “stone ground”

-How do I make 2 cups of self rising cornmeal mix?
+To make 2 cups of cornmeal mix:

 • 2 cups cornmeal (finely ground)